Nigerian Widow: “They Changed My Life, And They Changed My Story”

 - Praise the Lord with us for His provision in every aspect of Debora’s life.
 Thank Him for providing the resources for her—and many other widows in northern Nigeria.

 - Pray for God to change the hearts of the persecutors in Nigeria.
-Ask the Lord to reach Boko Haram militants, The Fulani are a large ethnic group in West Africa.
+Ask the Lord to reach an extremist group that is located primarily in Northern Nigeria militants, The Fulani are a large ethnic group in West Africa.
 A third of all Fulani people are pastoralists, making them the largest nomadic community in the world. herdsman and Islamic extremists with the power of the gospel.

 - Thank the Lord for the difference trauma care is making to persecuted Christians in northern Nigeria—and pray for the funds to build more trauma centers to serve widows and orphans in the region.